Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Falcons have covered the spread twice this season when favored by 6 points or more (in three chances).

-- Air Force's games this year have gone over the point total two times in four opportunities (50%).
+- Air Force's games this year have hit the over two times in four opportunities (50%).

-- Air Force is 2-1 against the spread and 3-1 overall this season when the team notches more than 23.3 points.
+- Air Force is 2-1 against the spread and 3-1 overall this season when the team puts up more than 23.3 points.

-- In games that Air Force amasses more than 334.8 yards, the team is 2-1 against the spread and 3-1 overall.
+- In games that Air Force piles up more than 334.8 yards, the team is 2-1 against the spread and 3-1 overall.

-- The Falcons have two giveaways this season, while the Cowboys have eight takeaways .
+- This year, the Falcons have two turnovers, six fewer than the Cowboys have takeaways (8).

 - Find the latest spread and moneyline odds for Air Force at SISportsbook.